In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which is better?

 RightSignature allows you to quickly contact customer support through a toll-free number or ask a question with its ticketing system.
-The platform also gives you a great knowledge base to look for answers yourself, making it easy to find what you’re looking for and to contact customer support if you can’t.
+The platform also gives you a great knowledge base to find answers yourself, making it easy to find what you’re looking for and contact customer support if you can’t.

 While DocuSign does offer better customer service options at an extra cost, we believe excellent customer service should be provided for every customer, not just those who can afford to pay a premium.